Instance boot modes

 • Flexibility

 UEFI is a 32-bit or 64-bit program that is written in the C language.
 UEFI is not limited to real mode and provides more addressable address space.
-Legacy BIOS is a 16-bit program assembly language that can run only in 16-bit real mode and provides only 1 MB of addressable memory.
+BIOS is a 16-bit program assembly language that can run only in 16-bit real mode and provides only 1 MB of addressable memory.

 Boot modes of ECS instances

-Boot modes supported by the instance type
+Boot mode of the instance type

 Boot mode of the image